OpenEvalProject/evals/manuscripts/elife-49544/v1/manuscript.md

 ## Abstract

 Plasticity is often regarded as a derived adaptation to help organisms survive in variable but predictable environments, however, we currently lack a rigorous, mechanistic examination of how plasticity evolves in a large comparative framework.
-Here, we show that phenotypic plasticity in eyespot size in response to environmental temperature observed in Bicyclus anynana s atyrid butterflies is a complex derived adaptation of this lineage.
+Here, we show that phenotypic plasticity in eyespot size in response to environmental temperature observed in Bicyclus anynana satyrid butterflies is a complex derived adaptation of this lineage.
 By reconstructing the evolution of known physiological and molecular components of eyespot size plasticity in a comparative framework, we showed that 20E titer plasticity in response to temperature is a pre-adaptation shared by all butterfly species examined, whereas expression of EcR in eyespot centers, and eyespot sensitivity to 20E, are both derived traits found only in a subset of species with eyespots.

 ## Introduction